dtcc-platform/dtcc-builder/README.md

 ### Prerequisites

 vc-generate-mesh depends on FEniCS version 2018.1 and Triangle.
-Use a standard Ubuntu/FEniCS image and run the command
+Use a standard Ubuntu/FEniCS image and run the commands

 ```
+sudo apt-get update
-sudo apt-get install libtriangle-dev
+sudo apt-get install libtriangle-dev nlohmann-json-dev
 ```

 ### Installing